-Arguuuably the buy lorazepam online us, Playa Gemelas is super swimmable, and great for both sunbathing and sun-fearing white girls like me, as there are plenty of super shady spots.
+Arguuuably the best all-rounder beach in Vallarta, Playa Gemelas is super swimmable, and great for both sunbathing and sun-fearing white girls like me, as there are plenty of super shady spots.
 It’s also really local and laidback, but has become far more popular in recent years, especially amongst Mexican families.
 Plus, it’s a stone’s throw from the best snorkeling in Puerto Vallarta – Los Arcos.

 One of Puerto Vallarta’s more iconic beaches (and easily one of the most well-known Mexican beaches), Mismaloya was the place where The Night of the Iguana was filmed in the 60s and became the epicentre of the whole Elizabeth Taylor-Richard Burton love affair saga.
 It’s also the only one on this guide I’ve never been to.
 Oops.